Argus74/Aether_Studios/README.md

 # Aether-Studios
-Repository for games created by Aether Studios
+Repository for games created by Aether Studios.

 Hello.
 This is the repository for an up and coming competitive sword fighting game that will feature many styles of gameplay via a large selection of swords to choose from.